luk036/ellipsoid-method/cutting_plane.md

 ---

-Common Perspective of Ellipsoid Method
+A common perspective of the ellipsoid method
 --------------------------------------

--   It is commonly believed that it is inefficient in practice for large-scale problems.
+-   It is widely believed to be inefficient in practice for large-scale problems.

-    -   The convergent rate is slow, even with the use of deep cuts.
+    -   Convergent rate is slow, even when using deep cuts.

     -   Cannot exploit sparsity.

--   Since then, it was supplanted by interior-point methods.
+-   It has since then supplanted by the interior-point methods.

--   Only treated as a theoretical tool for proving the polynomial-time solvability of combinatorial optimization problems.
+-   Used only as a theoretical tool to prove polynomial-time solvability of some combinatorial optimization problems.

 ---